-Students are responsible for understanding the policies and procedures about add/drop, grade forgiveness, etc. Refer to the current semester's Catalog Policies section at http://info.sjsu.edu/static/catalog/policies.html.
-Add/drop deadlines can be found on the current academic calendar web page at http://www.sjsu.edu/provost/Academic_Calendars/.
-The Late Drop Policy is available at http://www.sjsu.edu/aars/policies/latedrops/policy/.
+Students are responsible for understanding the policies and procedures about add/drop, grade forgiveness, etc. Refer to the current semester's Catalog Policies section.
+Add/drop deadlines can be found on the current academic year calendars document on the Academic Calendars webpage.
+The Late Drop Policy is available.
 Students should be aware of the current deadlines and penalties for dropping classes.

-Information about the latest changes and news is available at the Advising Hub at http://www.sjsu.edu/advising/.
+Information about the latest changes and news is available at the Advising Hub.

-University Policies
+Recording Policies